QSL Squasher: A Fast Quasi-Separatrix Layer Map Calculator: Algorithm

 \qsl allows one to use different interpolation schemes when calculating the values of the magnetic field vectors on the right-hand side of the above system of equations.
 This capability can be used to test the robustness of QSL maps on the interpolation order.
 The available interpolation schemes are trilinear, triquadratic \citep{quadratic_interp} and tricubic \citep{cubic_interp}.

 To be able to write down the interpolation schemes explicitly, we need to introduce some notation first.
 The input magnetic field data cubes specify the values $\bm{B}^{\v}$ of the magnetic field at points with coordinates $\x_{\v}$, sampled on a rectilinear grid.
 Thus, $\v$ is a 3-vector, with each of its components running over the indices of the input 3d magnetic field array.
 Next, we would like to write down the value of $\hatbB$ at some arbitrary position $\x$.
 To do that, we need to identify the cell within the input array within which $\x$ lies.
 The interpolation kernels cover 8, 27, or 64 vertices neighboring that cell for trilinear, triquadratic and tricubic interpolation, respectively.
 Of the 8 vertices in the immediate neighborhood of $\x$, let us denote by $\c$ that vertex, which lies closest to the origin of the array.
 Therefore, for any of the above interpolation schemes, we can write: \be \hatbB(\x)=\sum\limits_{\v \in \hbox{stencil}}{\hatbB}^{\v+\c}f_{\v}\Big(\x-\x_{\c};\bm{h}_{\c}\Big)\ , \ee where the sum runs over the 8, 27, or 64 vertices which span the respective interpolation stencil around $\x$.
-The physical dimensions of the array cell containing $\x$ are specified by $\bm{h}_\c$.
+The physical dimensions of the array cell containing $\x$ are specified by the components of $\bm{h}_\c$.
+In other words, $\bm{h}_\c$ gives the span of that data cell in each dimension in the corresponding units (Mm or degrees, depending on geometry).
 The interpolation kernels $f_\v$ depend on the selected interpolation order.

 As an example, for trilinear interpolation, the interpolation kernels are given by: \be f_{0,0,0}(\x;\h)&=&\left(1-\frac{x_0}{h_0}\right)\left(1-\frac{x_1}{h_1}\right)\left(1-\frac{x_2}{h_2}\right)\\ f_{0,0,1}(\x;\h)&=&\left(1-\frac{x_0}{h_0}\right)\left(1-\frac{x_1}{h_1}\right)\left(\frac{x_2}{h_2}\right)\nonumber\\ f_{0,1,1}(\x;\h)&=&\left(1-\frac{x_0}{h_0}\right)\left(\frac{x_1}{h_1}\right)\left(\frac{x_2}{h_2}\right)\nonumber\\ &\cdots&\nonumber \ee When running \qsl for spherical geometry, the input magnetic field is sampled on a rectilinear grid in spherical coordinates.
 Thus, in the above equation, we have $x_0=\phi-\phi_\c$, $x_1=\theta-\theta_\c$, $x_2=r-r_\c$, while $h_0,\ h_1,\ h_2$ give the grid spacing in longitude, latitude and radius, respectively, for the cell containing $\x$.